Updated: Dec 17, 2020

-Being a creative can be difficult.
-Every day you have to design, come up with unique ideas or whatever else your job entails.
-Every so often, all that creativity just stops.
-You have no idea why.
-You just can't.
-Literally.
-Can't.
-You being to sorta panic.
+If you're like me: you sorta panic.
 Why?
 Your entire job depends on your ability to create but you just can't seem to create at the moment.
 There's a block and your mind and it's stoping you from doing your job.

-Here is some of the places I visit when I need inspiration:
+Here is some of the websites I visit when I need inspiration:

 Spruce Rd.
-This website is dedicated to a local freelance company.
-I mostly pay attention to the newsletters that are sent out once a week.
-Their topics always team me something new or give me something to think about.
-The website always list many of their successful pieces.
-I love to visit their page to see if anything new is listed because I love their style of design--clean, simple and straight to the point.
+This website is dedicated to supporting freelancers.
+They have a ton of great resources and offer design assistance as well.
+I mostly pay attention to their newsletters.
+Their topics always give me something new to think about.
+Sometimes, I love to visit their page just for fun.
+I am enamored with their design--clean, simple and straight to the point.

 Pinterest The obvious answer is always Pinterest.
 But I think people fail to realize how much Pinterest has.
-There are literally so many pins to either teach you how to do something new or just to see what other people have done.
-Pinterest is always the fastest most reliable way to get more design inspiration.
+There are literally so many pins to either teach you how to do something or just to see what other people have done.
+Each pin usually links to one of the website above or a random blogger.
+Pinterest is always the fastest, most reliable way to get more inspiration.